gsl-lite/gsl-lite/README.md

-span<>: Allows construction from a C-array with size via decay to pointer (potentially dangerous) span<>: Allows construction from a std::array<> (C++11) span<>: Allows construction from a container (std::vector<>) span<>: Allows construction from another view of the same type span<>: Allows construction from another view of a compatible type span<>: Allows assignment from another view of the same type span<>: Allows creation of a sub span of the first n elements span<>: Allows creation of a sub span of the last n elements span<>: Allows creation of a sub span starting at a given offset
+span<>: Allows construction from a C-array with size via decay to pointer (potentially dangerous) span<>: Allows construction from a std::array<> (C++11) span<>: Allows construction from a container (std::vector<>) span<>: Allows construction from another span of the same type span<>: Allows construction from another span of a compatible type span<>: Allows assignment from another span of the same type span<>: Allows creation of a sub span of the first n elements span<>: Allows creation of a sub span of the last n elements span<>: Allows creation of a sub span starting at a given offset